madtheorist/mphys/README.md

-# mphys
+# MPhys Project

-This is a repository for my Masters project on predicting regional precipitation anomalies from regional sea surface temperature perturbations.
+This is a (rather messy) repository for my Masters project on predicting regional precipitation anomalies from regional sea surface temperature perturbations.

-Health warning - this repository is rather disorganised!
+Due to file size and data access restrictions, much of the raw data is not included.

+For more information, feel free to read my project report!